walterfreeman/phy211/syllabus.md

 * If you want to appeal the grading of any homework or exam problem, you must be prepared to solve the problem fully on the chalkboard with no notes, and then explain how the solution you originally gave demonstrates more knowledge of physics than the grader thought.
+We can only give you a grade based on the knowledge and skill your original answer demonstrated.

 * The grades for answers with no clear explanation given (text or well-organized algebra that explains itself) are not subject to appeal.